zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 Administrators" for pre-2010 Exchange installations or "View Only Organization Management" for 2010 and later installations.

+Note: When Microsoft.Exchange ZenPack is installed,
+\MSExchangeTransport Queues(_Total)\Active Mailbox Delivery Queue Length and \MSExchangeIS\RPC Averaged Latency will be disabled since the same metrics are collected by Exchange ZenPack.

 Note: IIS Management Scripts and Tools needs to be installed on the server side in order to model and monitor IIS sites.
 This is done